waywardgeek/sonic/doc/index.md

 changing the tempo of music.
 No open source WSOLA based program performs well for speech (contrary to the inventor's estimate of WSOLA).
 Listen to [this soundstretch sample](soundstretch.wav), which uses SoundTouch, and compare it to [this sonic sample](sonic.wav).
 Both are sped up by 2X.
-With a bit of hacking, WSOLA can be made to sound better than this soundstretch sample, but it will never sound good, even at 2X.
+WSOLA introduces unaccepable levels of distortion, making speech impossible to understand at high speed (over 2.5X) by blind speed listeners.

 However, there are decent open-source algorithms for speeding up speech.
 They are all in the TD-PSOLA family.
 For speech rates below 2X, sonic uses PICOLA,